Aeschynanthus pulcher (Blume) G.Don

-Columnea billbergiana is a lovely, epiphytic plant, recognized by its branched, brown stems, paired leaves up to 1.2 inches (3 cm) long, smooth and dark green above, pale below with short, fine bristles, and elongated tubular red flowers covered in short, visible hairs.
-The fruits are white berries filled with pulp and yellow seeds.
-It flowers sparingly throughout the year, but especially during the rainy season from May to December.
+Columnea billbergiana is a lovely epiphytic plant recognized by its branched brown stems, paired leaves, and red elongated tubular flowers covered in short, visible hairs.
+The leaves are up to 1.2 inches (3 cm) long, smooth and dark green above, pale below with short, fine bristles.
+Fruits are white berries filled with pulp and yellow seeds.
+The plant blooms sparingly throughout the year, especially during the rainy season from May to December.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 Columnea plants like plenty of humidity.
 If the plant is in a regular pot, you can place a saucer full of pebbles under the pot and put water in it.
 As the water evaporates, it creates a high humidity spot for the plant.
 Do not let the water touch the Goldfish Plant's pot, however.
 If it is in a hanging basket, mist the leaves daily to keep them happy.
 Use room temperature water as cold water will cause brown spots on the leaves.

 Fertilize weekly during the growing season with a water-soluble fertilizer with lots of Phosphorus to encourage blooming.
 Do not fertilize during the winter.